How to Interview When You Already Have a Job

 Targeted Research and Selection

 When you already have a job, you don’t have to interview everywhere.
-Prioritize roles that match your objective document.
+Prioritise roles that match your objective document.
 Research the company’s culture, leadership, finances, and mobility policies if relocation is on your mind.
-Use conversations with recruiters and early screening interviews to confirm fit before committing to in-person rounds.
+Use early screening conversations to confirm fit before committing to in-person rounds.

 Set up short, exploratory calls to validate fit without escalating to formal interviews.
 These conversations allow you to assess team structures and expectations in 20–30 minutes and can save time.